 Reading without rules!

 Okay one rule.
 Always shuffle!
 Shuffling is important because it’s an opportunity to connect with your cards.
-You can ask a question like “what do I need now?” or not.
+You can ask a question like “what do I need now?” or just let whatever comes up come.
 You pull cards “at random,” but is it really random?

 Some people will pull one card, hang it up in plain sight and use it like a vision board for inspiration.

 I learned to do a three-part story with tarot, which combines the image symbolism of the cards and free-writing.
 You get a powerful sense of what is going on in your life, literally or symbolically, through creation.
 Each card is a part of the story: beginning, middle, end.
 For example, you pull the three cards below.